Relative vanishing theorems for $\mathbf{Q}$-schemes: Preliminaries

-of $\delta$-functors on $D^b_{\textup{coh}}(X)$ is an isomorphism. \end{citeddef} \begin{remark} We will cite results about dualizing complexes and Grothendieck duality as we use them.
-To ensure the existence of dualizing complexes, we recall the following (see \cite[p.\ 299]{Har66}): \begin{enumerate}[label=$(\roman*)$,ref=\roman*] \item If $X$ is regular (or more generally, Gorenstein) of finite Krull dimension, then $\cO_X$ is a dualizing complex for $X$.
-In particular, spectra of noetherian complete local rings have dualizing complexes. \item If $f\colon X \to Y$ is a morphism of finite type between noetherian schemes, and $\omega_Y^\bullet$ is a dualizing complex for $Y$, then the exceptional pullback $f^!\omega_Y^\bullet$ is a dualizing complex for $X$. \end{enumerate} We also note that locally noetherian schemes with dualizing complexes have finite Krull dimension and are universally catenary \cite[(1) and (2) on p.\ 300]{Har66}. \end{remark}
+of $\delta$-functors on $D^b_{\textup{coh}}(X)$ is an isomorphism. \end{definition} \begin{remark} We will cite results about dualizing complexes and Grothendieck duality as we use them.
+To ensure the existence of dualizing complexes, we recall the following (see \cite[p.\ 299]{Har66}): \begin{enumerate}[label=$(\roman*)$,ref=\roman*] \item If $f\colon X \to Y$ is a morphism of finite type between Noetherian schemes and $\omega_Y^\bullet$ is a dualizing complex for $Y$, then the exceptional pullback $f^!\omega_Y^\bullet$ is a dualizing complex for $X$. \item If $X$ is regular (or more generally, Gorenstein) of finite Krull dimension, then $\cO_X$ is a dualizing complex for $X$.
+Thus, combining $(\ref{rem:whendualizingexistft})$ with the Cohen structure theorem \cite[Theorem 29.4$(ii)$]{Mat89}, spectra of Noetherian complete local rings have dualizing complexes. \end{enumerate} We also note that locally Noetherian schemes with dualizing complexes have finite Krull dimension and are universally catenary \cite[(1) and (2) on p.\ 300]{Har66}. \end{remark}